 Talk about serendipity!
-Just today, I had a discussion with a very prominent philosopher.
+Just today, (originally published in 2013, but still asks the important questions) I had a discussion with a very prominent philosopher.
 Independently of this discussion on Episyllogism, which has got me thinking, he told me about a very interesting way his philosophical work ended up making a difference.
 I’ll tell the story just as he told it to me, with a few questions of my own along the way.

 Several decades ago, this prominent philosopher arrived in Princeton as a young man to take his PhD in Philosophy.
 He happened to take a course with Derek Parfit, who was then a little-known visiting scholar from Oxford.
 He spent the next year at Oxford, working with Parfit as his supervisor.
 The topic he worked on was the philosophical definition of equality.
 He and Parfit both spent months, and later years, of their lives refining various notions of equality and testing them with thought experiments, one or two of which I have posted here (to great hostility by certain episyllogists who seem particularly averse to thought experiments).
 Not a single one of the thought experiments was based on a real-life case: they were all based on constructed counterfactual scenarios devised to help test and refine various principles of justice, equality, and so on.